-An organization registered under Article 79 of the Mexican Income Tax Law is an “authorized donee,” and as such is entitled to issue tax-deductible receipts to donors.
+An NPO registered under Article 79 of the Mexican Income Tax Law is an “authorized donee,” and as such is entitled to issue tax-deductible receipts to donors.
 Authorized donees are entitled to exemptions from the Income Tax Law.
 NPOs are not exempt from the Value Added Tax (VAT), however.

 The United States has entered into a bilateral tax treaty with Mexico that enables U.S. taxpayers to make tax-deductible donations to certain NPOs from Mexican source income.

 - Código Civil para el Distrito Federal (CCDF)

 - Código Civil de los Estados Unidos Mexicanos

 - Baja California